-Three new species of the Microlaimus genus (Nematoda: Microlaimidae) are described from sample sediments collected in the South Atlantic, along the Continental Shelf break off Northeastern Brazil.
-Microlaimus paraundulatus sp. n. presents four cephalic sensillae in the shape of thin setae, a buccal cavity with three small teeth, arched and slender spicules and a wave-shaped gubernaculum.
-Microlaimus modestus sp. n. is characterized by four small cephalic sensillae, a buccal cavity with three teeth (one large dorsal tooth), cephalized spicules and a strongly arched gubernaculum in the distal region.
-Microlaimus nordestinus sp. n. is characterized by following set of features: relatively long body, eight rows of hypodermal glands that extend longitudinally along the body and a funnel-shaped gubernaculum surrounding the spicules at the distal end.
+Three new species of the Microlaimus genus (Nematoda: Microlaimidae) are described from sample sediments collected in the South Atlantic, along the Continental Shelf break of Northeastern Brazil.
+Microlaimus paraundulatus sp. n. presents four cephalic sensillae in the shape of thin setae, buccal cavity with three small teeth, arched and slender spicules and gubernaculum wave-shaped.
+Microlaimus modestus sp. n. is characterized by four small cephalic sensillae, buccal cavity with three teeth (one large dorsal tooth), cephalized spicules and a strongly arched gubernaculum in the distal region.
+Microlaimus nordestinus sp. n. is characterized by bring together of the following features: relatively long body, eight rows of hypodermal glands that extend longitudinally along of the body and gubernaculum funnel-shaped surrounding the spicules at the distal end.
 The amendment of the diagnosis is proposed for the genus.